cwmccurdy/quantumGrid/README.rst

 Documentation
 ==============
-For a more details in using quantumGrid, checkout our manual here: https://quantumgrid.readthedocs.io.
+For more details in using quantumGrid, checkout our manual here: https://quantumgrid.readthedocs.io.

 Contributors ✨